hyperspy/hyperspy/doc/user_guide/big_data.rst

 .. note::
-    See the dask blog on `Richardson Lucy (RL) deconvolution <https://blog.dask.org/2020/11/12/deconvolution>`_ for an example of lazy processing on GPU using dask and cupy
+    See the dask blog on `Richardson Lucy (RL) deconvolution <https://blog.dask.org/2020/11/12/deconvolution>`_ for an example of lazy processing on GPUs using dask and cupy

 .. _FitBigData-label: